 If you believe you have received such call, attorney Rex Anderson, can answer your questions and determine if you are entitled to debt relief and/or a cash settlement.

-Various pleadings and other documents from the Asset Acceptance case can be found on the Fox TCPA Settlement website.
+Various pleadings and other documents from the Asset Acceptance case can be found on the following website:

 The class action case is entitled, Fox v.
 Asset Acceptance, LLC.
 Case Number 2:14-cv-00734-GW-FFM, (U.S. Dist.
 Ct. for the Central District of California),